api-platform/docs/core/filters.md

 Filters are services (see the section on [custom filters](#creating-custom-filters)), and they can be linked to a Resource in two ways:

-1. Through the `ApiResource` declaration, as the `filters` attribute.
+1. Through the resource declaration, as the `filters` attribute.

 For example having a filter service declaration: